 If you are working with a publishing house, they will let you know which English they want you to use, and will edit your book that way.
 If you are seeking an American publisher, use American English in your book proposal and likewise for British publishing houses, use British English.
 If you are editing to Canadian English, don’t worry about international sales.
 Canadian English is not so unusual that someone in Australia, India, or South Africa will have problems with it.
 Just keep your Canadian idioms to a minimum.
 The same is true for Americans reading a Canadian English book.
 They’ll figure it out.

 In the case of Canadian spelling, there are rules, exceptions to the rules, and exceptions to the exceptions!
 A style guide is your best bet.
 And this is true whether you choose to edit to British, American, or Canadian.
 The key is consistency.
 Pick a style and stick with it.

 The most reliable style guides have been developed by either dictionary or newspaper publishers.
 In America for instance, respected style guides include The Chicago Style Guide and AP Style Guide, while in Britain, there is the Oxford Guide to Style, formerly known as Hart’s Rules, The Cambridge Handbook, plus guides produced by several venerable newspapers including The Guardian, The Times, and The Telegraph.

-Canadian English has several reliable style guides, such as the Canadian Gage Dictionary, Oxford Canadian Dictionary, Editors’ Association of Canada, the CP Style Guide, and the federal government’s own Translation Bureau has an excellent online resource.
+Canadian English has several reliable style guides, such as the Canadian Gage Dictionary, Oxford Canadian Dictionary, Editing Canadian English (from the Editors’ Association of Canada), the Canadian Press Stylebook, and the federal government’s own Translation Bureau has an excellent online resource.